jimkring/Nuitka-Python/PCbuild/readme.txt

 Building Python using MSVC 9.0 via MSBuild
 ------------------------------------------

-This directory is used to build Python for Win32 and x64 platforms, e.g.
+This directory is used to build Nuitka-Python for Win32 and x64 platforms, e.g.
 Windows 2000 and later.
 In order to use the project files in this directory, you must have installed the MSVC 9.0 compilers, the v90 PlatformToolset project files for MSBuild, and MSBuild version 4.0 or later.